-The Chief Justice of the Ontario Court of Justice is required, by section 51.10 of the Courts of Justice Act, to implement, and make public, a plan for the continuing judicial education of provincial judges and such education plan is required to be approved by the Judicial Council as required by subs.
-51.10(1).
-During the period of time covered by this Annual Report a continuing education plan was developed by the Chief Justice in conjunction with the Education Secretariat and the continuing education plan was approved by the Judicial Council.
-A copy of the continuing education plan for 2000-2001 can be found at Appendix "C".
+The Chief Justice of the Ontario Court of Justice is required, by section 51.10 of the Courts of Justice Act, to implement, and make public, a plan for the continuing judicial education of provincial judges and subs.
+51.10(1) requires the education plan to be approved by the Judicial Council.
+During the period of time covered by this Annual Report a continuing education plan was